 The best way of dealing with this depends on your teaching context.
 For example, whether you are teaching a multi-lingual class, or if all your students share a common L1.
 A common tip with mixed language classes is to arrange students in small groups so that they must speak in English for everyone to understand.
-This not only encourages use of the target language, but also makes the communication authentic.
-With single nationality classes, you might want to use a points-based system to reward good usage of English, or build from very controlled-practice activities, with targeted phrases and tightly controlled tasks.
+This not only encourages the use of the target language but also makes the communication authentic.
+With single nationality classes, you might want to use a points-based system to reward good usage of English or build from very controlled-practice activities, with targeted phrases and tightly controlled tasks.

 Remember that not all L1 usage is negative, and it can have a useful function in classes of every level.
 Lower level groups in particular will find it hard to have full lessons completely in English at the beginning.
-However, with proper scaffolding for activities and development of classroom social English, you can gradually build up to that.
+However, with proper scaffolding for activities and the development of classroom social English, you can gradually build up to that.
 Start with designated periods of time that are ‘English only’; you will be giving them the framework they need to stay in English for more extended periods.

-Even higher level groups may have a need for L1 prep time, particularly if they are dealing with difficult concepts that they might not usually discuss in their own language.
+Even higher-level groups may have a need for L1 prep time, particularly if they are dealing with difficult concepts that they might not usually discuss in their own language.
 It can also be a good use of time in the lesson so that you can focus on the main task.

 Error correction isn’t just about telling a student something is wrong, it should be about giving them the tools to correct themselves - and to remember the correct form in the future.
 For written work, it’s useful to develop a correction code which allows students to go through and rewrite their own work before you correct it together.